OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/javascript-api-for-office.md

 1. Host-specific - APIs that were introduced with **Office 2016**.
 This object model provides host-specific strongly-typed objects that correspond to familiar objects that you see when you use Office clients, and represents the future of Office JavaScript APIs.
 The host-specific APIs currently include the Word JavaScript API and the Excel JavaScript API.

-Select the Office client from the drop-down above the TOC to filter the content based on your target host application.

 ## Supported host applications
 * Access
 * Excel